nordsoftware/api-designer/CONTRIBUTING.md

 ### Merge approval

 The api-designer maintainers will review your pull request and, if approved, will merge into the main repo.
 Commits get approval based on the conventions outlined in the previous section.
+For example, new features without additional tests will be not approved.

 ### How can I become a maintainer?